pierre-cm/prompteur/README.md

 You can define event listeners for every Prompteur event.
 The following events are available:

-- `start`: triggered when the animation start
+- `start` triggered when the animation start
-- `pause`: triggered when the animation is paused
+- `pause` triggered when the animation is paused
-- `play`: triggered when the animation was paused and start again
+- `play` triggered when the animation was paused and start again
-- `stop`: triggered when the animation is stopped
+- `stop` triggered when the animation is stopped

 ```javascript
 import { Prompteur } from "prompteur"